-- Helps to fight diseases and keeps the immune system active.
-Due to the presence of vitamin C in the plant, it can contribute towards the prevention of diseases and infections of your cavy on top of boosting its overall immunity.
+- Due to the presence of vitamin C in the plant, it can contribute towards the prevention of diseases and infections of your cavy on top of boosting its overall immunity.

-- It can help with the fight against diabetes.
-The nutrients in okra are known to reduce blood sugar levels and thus aid in the control of diabetic attack in guinea pigs.
-Fiber, for instance, is one known nutrient that performs this action efficiently.
+- The nutrients in okra are known to reduce blood sugar levels and thus aid in the control of diabetic attacks in guinea pigs.

-- Helps in digestion.
-Dietary fiber is useful for digestive processes in your guinea pig’s body.
+- Dietary fiber in okra is useful for digestive processes in your guinea pig’s body.
 It is also helpful in the control of bowel movements and the prevention of complications such as constipation.

 - Okra helps to boost intestinal health.
 Dietary fiber in okra feeds the probiotics bacteria thus ensuring that your guinea pig’s intestinal tract is safe and healthy.

-- It is a good source of energy.
-Carbohydrates found in okra are useful in the production of energy needed by the body.
+- Carbohydrates found in okra are useful in the production of energy needed by the body.

-- Okra may aid in maintaining healthy bones and teeth.
-Due to the presence of calcium and vitamin K, okra is an ideal plant for those who want their pets to have strong bones and teeth.
+- Due to the presence of calcium and vitamin K, okra is an ideal plant for those who want their pets to have strong bones and teeth.

 Nutrition Facts of Okra

 The numerous benefits above speak volumes about the nutritional content of okra.
 And so, the following are some of the best nutrients found in the okra plant:

 - Vitamin C – Okra contains this fantastic vitamin which is vital to the life of guinea pigs.
 Your guinea pig needs this vitamin more than any other because it can neither create nor store it on its own.